cme-timothy/webshop-assignment/README.md

 ### Styling extra:

-logga ut menubar.
-logo and menu resize correct.
-add blue when hover on header menu links. footer.
+logout on in the menus.
+logo and menu links dont resize correctly. add blue on hover for header menu links. create a footer. delete produkt button in cart text not aligned correctly. link does not extend on go to cart button. home page needs to be more fleshed out especially on mobile screen sizes.

 ## Pre-requisites